-A working definition of bullying, such as that it intentionally hurts another pupil or group physically or emotionally and is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability, or because a child is adopted or is a carer - it may occur directly or through cyber-technology (social websites, mobile phones, text messages, photographs and email.
+A working definition of bullying: behaviour that intentionally hurts another pupil or group of people physically or emotionally; it is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability, or because a child is adopted or is a carer.
+It may occur directly or through cyber-technology (social websites, mobile phones, text messages, photographs and email).